The Ultimate Guide to the Louvre

 Pick a specific department (e.g., Italian Paintings) or a Louvre Wing (Denon, Sully, or Richelieu) and get the most out of it.

 This is my favourite way to visit the Louvre because I am a local in Paris and can visit this museum whenever I want.
-This way of touring the Louvre is also perfect for frequent Paris travellers or people interested in a specific subject.
+This way of touring the Louvre is also perfect for frequent Paris travelers or people interested in a specific subject.

-Whatever you decide, grab the Louvre map with highlights upon your arrival, take a break from time to time and use the restrooms when you see them (I never find the restrooms when I need them most, lol).
+Whatever you decide, grab the Louvre map with highlights upon your arrival, take a break from time to time, and use the restrooms when you see them (I never find the restrooms when I need them most, lol).

 If you are wondering what to see at the Louvre in one day, I can help too.
 Everyone has a different Louvre must-see list, but some artworks appear on everyone’s bucket list.